Pinyin Macros for MS Word and Excel

 OpenOffice, LibreOffice, Python, and AppleScript

-LibreOffice and OpenOffice Write and Calc are now supported, thanks to Carlos Fruitos new site who ported the VBA macros to StarBasic.
+LibreOffice and OpenOffice Write and Calc are now supported, thanks to Carlos Fruitos who ported the VBA macros to StarBasic.
 Those files are now posted on the macro page.
 If you'd like to help create macros for Impress or other apps in this suite, please volunteer.

 My macro has also been ported to python by a former colleague of mine for his MoinMoin parser.
 You can find Robert Yu's Pinyin python parser here.